 There are many more recycling problems.
 The following are just a few:

 At present (2007), only an estimated fifteen per cent of UK households have access to kerbside collections, if these collections do not cover glass, paper, plastic etc. then how far are you expected to drive to get to the nearest recycling centre?

-How much do you have to collect at home to ensure that you are not doing more damage to the environment by driving, then the amount of energy you are saving by recycling?
+How much do you have to store up into a single load at home to ensure that you are not doing more damage to the environment by driving to a recycling centre, than the amount of energy you are saving by recycling?

 What about the financial cost to collect the recycling or to take it to the recycling centre?

 What about the energy taken to recycle it?
 Is oil really running out?
 How much landfill is available?

 It's a pleasant feeling when you recycle.
 It's nice to feel we do it for our planet's sake.
 Doing it reinforces our feeling that we can all modify our habits.
 It confirms to us our own environmentally-friendly habits.
 We can even point out when others aren't recycling (shame on you!).